INTRODUCTION TO BIOTECHNOLOGY: A TEACHER’S COMPREHENSIVE GUIDE

 2. Agricultural Biotechnology

-Improves crop production and resistance using genetic modification and plant tissue culture.
+This branch improves crop production and resistance using genetic modification and plant tissue culture.

 - High-yield crops